bensutherland/amplitools/README.md

-2. Per sample, per marker, convert from Allele.Call to the actual genotypes (nucleotides);
+2. Per sample, per marker, convert from Allele.Call to the actual genotypes (nucleotides); This will also provide the column, 'genepop', which will give numeric genotypes.

 Note: in variantCaller Allele.Call data,
-'Absent' means homozygous reference
+'Absent' means homozygous reference (0101)
-'No Call' means missing data
+'No Call' means missing data (0000)
-'Heterozygous' means heterozygous
+'Heterozygous' means heterozygous (0102)
-'Homozygous' means homozygous variant
+'Homozygous' means homozygous variant (0202)

 Note: this assumes that per marker, the identity of the reference and variant alleles in the line item is always the same, regardless of the specific sample.

-3. Convert from Allele Call to genepop 0101 format
+Your output will be written out as: `03_results/<run_name>_proton_data_converted.txt`, but this is purely for troubleshooting, this file will not be used again in the pipeline.

 4. Create a block of data that can be used to format a genepop, currently `genetic_data_only_final.txt`